hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 Surface-Layer Scheme
 ====================

-Processes near the surface (<~100 m), where vertical gradients are too large to be resolved by vertical grids.
-Usually based on Monin-Obukhov similarity theory.
+Surface layer schemes represent processes near the surface (<~100 m), where vertical gradients are too large to be resolved by vertical grids.
+They are usually based on Monin-Obukhov similarity theory.

 Provide atmospheric exchange coefficients, stability functions (surface fluxes) needed by land/ocean models and PBL.